MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 5/readme.md

 ## Example of Heap Construction
 - Construct a heap for the list 2,9,7,6,5,8
-Step 0: initialize the structure with keys in the order given Step 1: starting with the last(rightmost) parental node, fix teh heap rooted at it, if it doesn't satisfy the heap condition: keep exchanging it with its largest child until the heap condition holds
+Step 0: initialize the structure with keys in the order given Step 1: starting with the last(rightmost) parental node, fix the heap rooted at it, if it doesn't satisfy the heap condition: keep exchanging it with its largest child until the heap condition holds

 Construct a heap for the list 2,9,7,6,5,8